leiguo3/Vulkan_AS/README.md

 https://code.google.com/p/android/issues/detail?id=75360<br />
 error info:<br />
 error: error opening '.../.../xxx.o.d': No such file or directory<br />
-workaround: make the project path short, such as put the folder of Vulkan_Android_Studio under root (e.g., D:)<br />
+workaround: make the project path short, such as put the folder of Vulkan_AS under root (e.g., D:)<br />